valflrt/smarticles-fork/README.md

 ![screenshot of particle inspector menu](./img/particle_inspector_menu.png)

-One of the useful feature it offers is following the selected particle:
+One of the useful features it offers is following the selected particle:

 https://github.com/valflrt/smarticles-fork/assets/49407769/33cee6ec-5745-4567-a195-71ddcb44e848